 Use tracking fields to analyze usage data by various attributes in your organization.

-As Zoom quickly became one of the most-used unified communications platforms, Zoom has acted swiftly to provide more immersive, secure, and collaborative experiences for users.
-At Zoom’s first ever all-virtual Zoomtopia, the company announced several new features including:
+As Zoom quickly became one of the most-used unified communications platforms, Zoom has acted swiftly to provide more immersive, collaborative, and secure experiences for its users.
+Here are the biggest feature announcements from Zoomtopia 2021:

 PowerSuite is IT’s companion tool to orchestrate and deliver effective, reliable, and secure teamwork across multiple collaboration platforms, spanning both cloud and on-premises environments.
 Gain a simultaneous, panoramic view of all collaboration and communications platforms, expediting responses to service interruptions and threats.
 Manage, amplify, and secure your environment with Zoom analytics from PowerSuite.